brianglass/anastasis/files/wednesday_matins.md

 <span style="color:red">Cross-Theotokion</span>

-<span style="color:red">Σ</span> When the All-pure saw your crucifixion, she cried, Â‘My Son, what is this strange sight that I behold?
+<span style="color:red">Σ</span> When the All-pure saw your crucifixion, she cried, ‘My Son, what is this strange sight that I behold?
 How do you, who heal the sufferings of the sick, endure unprecedented suffering?
-How have your enemies repaid you, O Benefactor, for all the benefits they have received?Â’
+How have your enemies repaid you, O Benefactor, for all the benefits they have received?’

 <span style="color:red">Another, of the Mother of God.
 Irmos.</span>